esciencecenter-digital-skills/Natural-language-processing/episodes/03-LargeLanguageModels.md

 LLMs are trained on large text datasets and later fine-tuned on specific tasks, which helps them adapt to a wide range of applications, from conversation to text classification.
 The result?
 A model that can chat, summarize, translate, and much more—all by leveraging these core mechanisms.
 LLM's rely on the following key concepts:

-- **Transformers and self-attention**: The transformer architecture, especially the self-attention mechanism, is at the heart of LLMs.
+- *Transformers and self-attention*: The transformer architecture, especially the self-attention mechanism, is at the heart of LLMs.
 Self-attention enables these models to understand the importance of each word in relation to others in a sequence, regardless of their position.
-- **Pretraining and fine-tuning**: LLMs are first pre-trained on large text datasets using tasks like predicting the next word in a sentence, learning language patterns.
+- *Pretraining and fine-tuning*: LLMs are first pre-trained on large text datasets using tasks like predicting the next word in a sentence, learning language patterns.
 They are then fine-tuned on specific tasks (e.g., translation, summarization) to enhance performance for targeted applications.
-- **Generative vs. discriminative models**: LLMs can be applied to both generative tasks (e.g., text generation) and discriminative tasks (e.g., classification).
+- *Generative vs. discriminative models*: LLMs can be applied to both generative tasks (e.g., text generation) and discriminative tasks (e.g., classification).

-Let’s see how this actually works with a hands-on example.
-We’ll use Hugging Face’s library to load a pretrained model and visualize the self-attention scores for a sentence.

-### How self-attention enables language models to generate responses

 In practice, this attention mechanism helps LLMs produce coherent responses by establishing relationships between words as each new token is generated.
 Here’s how it works: